How Does Alcohol Affect Irritable Bowel Syndrome? - Virtua Article

-How Does Alcohol Affect Irritable Bowel Syndrome?
+How Does Alcohol Affect Irritable Bowel Syndrome

-By , Gastroenterologist—Virtua Gastroenterology
+By Gregory Seltzer, MD, Gastroenterologist—Virtua Gastroenterology

 Irritable bowel syndrome (IBS) is a common condition that affects between 25 and 45 million people in the United States.
 The symptoms vary but usually include some combination of cramping, stomach pain, bloating, gas, diarrhea and constipation.